-- 3.2.1 It is made clear in national (NPPF), regional (London Plan 2016 + emerging draft new London Plan 2019) and local (LBRuT Local Plan) Policies, that new development is, where it is appropriate, to assess, plan for, protect and preserve trees and woodlands, and developments are to make provision of effective landscaping to incorporate new and replacement trees in order to sustain the green infrastructure of the locality. - 3.2.2 Significant provisions for new trees and additional soft landscaping, forms and integral part of the Amended Development Proposals.
-141 new trees are proposed to be planted throughout the site, which is an increase to that of the former iteration by 28 trees.
-The trees are proposed in locations where no trees currently exist, toward the southern part of the site for example.
-Coupled with protection of the retained on and off-site trees (those which are included in the surveys), the proposals meet the objectives of the policies by protecting and enhancing the quality of the landscape.
+3.2.1 It is made clear in national (NPPF), regional (London Plan 2021) and local (LBRuT Local Plan) Policies, that new development is, where it is appropriate, to assess, plan for, protect and preserve trees and woodlands, and developments are to make provision of effective landscaping to incorporate new and replacement trees in order to sustain the green infrastructure of the locality.

-- 3.2.3 With respect to item 3 of Policy LP16, the Amended Proposed Development provides for both replacement trees the planting of an 99 additional trees.
+- 3.2.2 Significant provisions for new trees and additional soft landscaping, forms and integral part of the Amended Development Proposals.
+141 new trees are proposed to be planted throughout the site, which is consistent with the number considered acceptable by the GLA's Hearing Report (published October 2020). an increase to that of the former iteration by 28 trees.
+Coupled with protection of the retained on and off-site trees (those which are included in the surveys), the proposals meet the objectives of the policies by protecting and enhancing the quality of the landscape. - 3.2.3 With respect to item 3 of Policy LP16, the Amended Proposed Development provides for both replacement trees the planting of an 99 additional trees.
 22 trees are retained and protected.
 There will be a 40% net increase in tree numbers across the site to that which currently exists.
-I conclude, owing to the expected and planned increase in tree quantity, quality and canopy cover to that which currently exists, that a Capital Asset Valuation System (CAVAT) assessment is not required for this project. - 3.2.4 With refence to the original arboricultural impact assessment report (February 2019), the quality of the trees is generally low to poor with a few exceptions, which are of moderate quality (e.g. T15, T19, T24, T26, T28, T38, T39, T40, T53 and T54), where trees have grown more evenly and/or slightly larger.
+I conclude, owing to the expected and planned increase in tree quantity, quality and canopy cover to that which currently exists, that a Capital Asset Valuation System (CAVAT) assessment is not required for this project. - 3.2.4 With referce to the updated arboricultural impact assessment report (December 2022), the quality of the trees is generally low to poor with a few exceptions, which are of moderate quality (e.g. T15, T19, T24, T26, T28, T38, T39, T40, T53 and T54), where trees have grown more evenly and/or slightly larger.
 The removal of the existing trees and redevelopment of the site provides an opportunity to install new trees with better prospects of development by using modern planting techniques, larger tree stock at the time of planting and a much wider and more interesting pallet of species.
 A tree planting and landscaping scheme, which provides ecological and other amenity benefits will be a positive contribution to the landscape and area in general, both at the time of planting and for the long term.
 Under these circumstances, I conclude the proposals comply with all relevant plan policies.